-To start
+❖ To start

-CAREE: load pserver print\server\name
+CAREE: load pserver print server name

-□ If the printer works as configured, "Waiting for job" appears.
+☐ If the printer works as configured, "Waiting for job" appears.

-NetWare 4.x, 5 - Advanced Settings
+NetWare 4.x, 5/5.1 - Advanced Settings

 The actual procedures for configuring the machine vary depending on whether the Network Interface Board is configured as a print server or as a remote printer.
-This section describes how to configure it in the NetWare 4.x, 5 environment.
+This section describes how to configure it in the NetWare 4.x, 5/5.1 environment.

-To use NetWare 5
+◆ To use NetWare 5/5.1

-- You cannot use the NDPS (Novell Distributed Print Services) mode. - If you use Pure IP, configure the machine to use the TCP/IP protocol.
-For more information about how to make the settings, see the System Settings.
+• If you use Pure IP, configure the machine to use the TCP/IP protocol.
+For more information about how to make the settings, see the Setup Guide.

 The following procedures use the Property Sheet method in configuring the Network Interface Board.
-If you configure the Network Interface Board as a NetWare print server for the first time, we recommend you use the Wizard method. $\Rightarrow$ P.43 "Quick Setup Using the NIB Setup Tool Wizard"
+If you configure the Network Interface Board as a NetWare print server for the first time, we recommend you use the Wizard method. \Rightarrow p.41 "Quick Setup Using the NIB Setup Tool Wizard"

-- This section assumes NetWare is functional and that the necessary environment for the NetWare Print Service is available. - You should install the client software released from Novell in Windows before running the NIB Setup Tool for configuring in NDS mode or using Windows NT 4.0.
+- ☐ This section assumes NetWare is functional and that the necessary environment for the NetWare Print Service is available. - ☐ You should install the client software released from Novell in Windows before running the NIB Setup Tool for configuring in NDS mode or using Windows NT 4.0.